Create and use third-party libraries

 If specified, will not include dependencies of specified requirements.

-Specify Base URL of PyPI package.
+Specify URL of package indexes of PyPI package.
 If absent, will use global.index-url in pip config list command by default.

 • --trusted-host <host>